maskrio/hello-advpro25/README.md

 ### Commit 5 notes

 I have to implement multi-threading by using ThreadPool to handle each requests conccurently.
 Threadpool manages a collection of worker threads to execute tasks efficiently.
 A fixed set of worker threads created when the pool initializes.
 The main thread can continue accepting connections while worker threads process the actual requests.

+### Bonus Commit notes

+`new` functions should never fail or should panic on failure, it could lead to unrecoverable error.
+Functions that might fail in expected ways should return a Result.
+Rather than having to handle panics, my code can manage validation failures and provide meaningful error massages.